 Many of the things pointed out in this film are stuff that most experts would label as conspiracy.
 Peak oil theory and the evils of the corporate world, as well as the masses’ excesses leading to environmental and economic ruin are the topics of this documentary-slash-interview with a man who was supposed to talk more about drugs and the CIA.

-After years of doing what he could, he settled all of his affairs and sold off his worldly possessions, then spent some months playing music and communing with nature before committing suicide on April 13, 2014.
+After years of doing what he could and getting burnt out, he settled all of his affairs and sold off his worldly possessions, then spent some months playing music and communing with nature in Colorado before taking his own life on April 13, 2014.
 RIP

 The Zeitgeist series is a modern cult classic, and this is the second film to come out of it.
 The second part talks about fractional reserve banking, which is most of the free world’s banking system today.
 The conclusion is that the world economy itself is somewhat a Ponzi scheme due to its fundamental mechanism.